dineshshetty/FridaLoader/README.md

 # FridaLoader
-A quick and dirty app to download and launch Frida on Genymotion
+A quick and dirty app to download and launch Frida x86 server on Genymotion.